 Want the best of VICE News straight to your inbox?
 Sign up here.

 Attorney General William Barr is set to testify before the House Judiciary Committee today on a variety of issues, including the Mueller probe and the Trump administration’s response to recent anti-racism protests.
-Judging by his opening statement, Barr is going to be in attack mode.
+Judging by his opening statement, Barr is in attack mode.

 Following an acknowledgment of the death of civil rights icon and longtime U.S. Rep. John Lewis, Barr will immediately go after Democrats for what he views as an attack on his ability to do the job without influence from President Donald Trump.